Healthcare Project Manager

 In just eight short weeks, professionals working in healthcare can complete a Certificate in Healthcare Project Management from the American University.
 This certificate is offered entirely online and consists of eight modules.
 Students can complete these units at their leisure, which makes this course perfect for those already working in the field.

-In addition to learning project management principles, this course covers how these principles apply uniquely to healthcare.
+This course covers project management principles and how they apply uniquely to healthcare.
 Students will also learn how to use the latest tools and techniques to help project management go smoothly.
 Leadership skills that are vital to project management success are also taught.

 • Location: Washington, DC